 (a) Consists of the of noncontrolling interest related to Scripps contribution of assets to the joint venture.

-(b) Total cash paid for acquisitions for the year ended December 31, 2021 includes \$585 as an escrow deposit that was paid in the prior year.
+(b) Total cash paid for acquisitions for the year ended December 31, 2021 and the year ended December 31, 2020 includes \$585 and \$1,400 as an escrow deposit that was paid in the prior year.